Using AAII Portfolios

 - No financial stocks or limited partnerships will be purchased.

 - No foreign stocks will be purchased because of different accounting and/or withholding tax on dividends.
+Foreign stocks traded primarily on U.S. exchanges are OK with one exception: The stock of any company whose primary business is in China will not be purchased.

 - Any stock that was sold within two years will not be rebought.